sfpacman/show_off/README.md

 [@sfpacman](https://github.com/sfpacman)

 ## About The Project
-This repository contains the R code used to generate a gif animation showcased in a fundraising presentation for ovarian cancer research.
+This repository contains the R code used to generate a gif animation used in a fundraising presentation for ovarian cancer research.
 The purpose of the animation is to captivate audiences with the remarkable capabilities of genomics sequencing technology.
 The animation is crafted using [gganimate](https://gganimate.com/) and comprises a series of ggplots.
 The tissue and projections are derived from 10X Visium spatial transcriptome data obtained from an actual endometrium sample, which serves as the basis for the animation

 <img src="https://raw.githubusercontent.com/sfpacman/show_off/main/data/animation.gif">